AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-types-dev.md

 |  |  | Properties | null |
 |  | Value | null |  |

 The `SdsTypeBuilder` also supports derived types.
-Note that you need not add the base types to the SDS before using `SdsTypeBuilder`.
+Note that you need not add the base types to SDS before using `SdsTypeBuilder`.
 Base types are maintained within the SdsType.

 ## SdsTypes outside of .NET framework